GRAIN FREE BLUEBERRY CRUMBLE PIE

-One note about the bottom crust is that unfolding into your pie plate with ease can be hit or miss.
-Sometimes it works really well and sometimes I end of having to peel the thinly rolled crust layers off the parchment paper and using my hands to arrange them in the pie plate.
+One note about the bottom crust is that unfolding it into your pie plate takes a little practice.
+Don't get discouraged if you have to peel the thinly rolled crust layers off the parchment paper and use your hands to arrange them in the pie plate.
 If that happens to you the first time, use more arrowroot powder when rolling your next go-around.

 When cooking the crust, you want to use a silicone cover or foil to cover the outer edges so they don't burn.

-Here's a video of how to make the almond meal for the crust and crumble at home (not that this is not blanched almond flour, so better used for the crumble and not the crust).
+Here's a video of how to make the almond meal for the crumble at home (not that this is not blanched almond flour, so better used for the crumble and not the crust).
 If you can buy truly unpasteurized almonds from the farmers market (store-bought almonds, even raw organic ones, are required to be pasteurized with either heat or chemicals, also removing some of their nutritional benefits in the process).
 If you have a hard time digesting nuts, you can soak (also called sprouting or activating) them for up 8-12 hours in fresh water to help remove the phytic acid, then dehydrate them until they are completely dry.